EarthObservationSimulator/orbitpy/README.md

 ## Developer Tasks

 ### OrbitPy
 - [ ] Incorporate artificial image synthesis involving the propcov classes `DiscretizedSensor`, `Projector` and the orbitpy `SensorPixelProjection` module.
-Add Gtests, python-tests.
+Add python-tests.
 - [ ] Search for ‘Vinay’ and ‘TODO’ over all the files